Top Free Computer Classes for Seniors

-A perfect place for elders to learn new essential skills.
+It’s a perfect place for elders to learn new essential skills.
 Emailing your children and grandchildren is a great way to stay in contact.
 Otherwise, you may learn how to get your medical info right on your computer.

 The Tech-savvy seniors are even on social media platforms.
-From Pinterest, Twitter, Instagram, Facebook and more, these social media outlets have taken over.
+From Pinterest, Twitter, Instagram, Facebook, and more, these social media outlets have taken over.
 Wanting to learn new things and to make technology work for them, seniors seek out how-to options to understand these platforms.

 Techboomers offers tutorials for each platform.
 Venturing into the world of social media can be intimidating.
-Also, depending on what outlet you start with, this site offers multiple tutorials for all social media inquiries.
+Also, depending on what outlet you start with, this site provides multiple tutorials for all social media inquiries.

 Instagram, becoming one of the most favorable of them all.
-Although, Instagram is a bit different and can be confusing at first.
+Although Instagram is a bit different and can be confusing at first.
 Luckily, Techboomers offers an easy crash Instagram course taking you through the process step-by-step.

 The Senior’s Guide to Computers